EliasRuff/ProjectEuler/README.md

 # ProjectEuler
-Trying to solve as many Project Euler questions in multiple languages
+Trying to solve as many Project Euler questions in multiple languages.

+Languages of choice are:
+* C++
+* Python
+* Haskell